sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 ## How does a Motor Work?
 Watch this video on how  DC motors work.
-<iframe width="700" height="394" src="https://www.youtube.com/embed/LAtPHANEfQo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LAtPHANEfQo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-TL;DR: DC motors take advantage of the Lorentz force to produce a torque.
+TL;DW: DC motors take advantage of the Lorentz force to produce a torque.
+By manipulating the magnetic field along a permanent magnet, we can continuusly

 ## Motor Setup
 Follow the club instructions on building the actual robot.
 Here's a diagram for how the L298N motor controller should be hooked up to the Arduino: